vikasakankshasharma-jpg/team4job/README.md

     *   **AI Feature:** A "AI Bid Assistant" button helps installers craft an effective cover letter based on the job description and their own skills.
 4.  **Awarding (Job Giver):**
     *   After the deadline, the Job Giver reviews all bids.
     *   They award the job to one installer.
-This action simulates funding an escrow with the bid amount.
 5.  **Acceptance (Installer):**
     *   The awarded installer has 24 hours to accept or decline the job.
     *   If accepted, the job status changes to "In Progress".
 6.  **Job Completion:**
     *   The Job Giver has a 6-digit "Completion OTP".
     *   Once the work is done, the installer enters this OTP to mark the job "Completed".
-This simulates the release of escrow funds.

 ### Other Key Features
 *   **Reputation System (Installers):** A points-based system.
 Installers earn points for completed jobs and good ratings, advancing through tiers (Bronze, Silver, Gold, Platinum).